FolkertVanVerseveld/aoe/README.md

 that verify, test, and inspect the original data files.

-You still need to own an original legitimate copy of Age of Empires in order to run this program, since you need to specify the location of the original data directory.
+You still need to own an original legitimate copy of Age of Empires in order to run this program, since you need the original game data to run the game.

 Community free assets are not supported at the moment, but there are tools included if you want to make your own.
 It is not recommended to create your own